Ebstein’s Anomaly – Grace’s Story

 Grace was diagnosed with a serious form of Ebstein’s Anomaly at her mum, Aimee’s, 20 week scan.
 Sadly, she passed away soon after birth, but her parents are forever grateful to the sonographer who spotted her heart defect.
 Without the early detection, Grace wouldn’t have made it to birth.
 This is their story:

 ‘In October 2011, when my husband and I found out we were expecting a second baby, we were over the moon.
-Like most parents to be, after the 12 week scan we felt safe enough to start buying new baby things, discuss names and tell our daughter, Susie (aged 2 at the time), about her brother or sister to be.
-Whenever anyone asked me if I was hoping for a boy or a girl I gave the standard answer: ‘I don’t mind as long as it’s healthy’.
+Like most parents-to-be, after the 12 week scan we felt safe enough to start buying new baby things, discuss names and tell our daughter, Susie (aged two at the time), about her brother or sister to be.
+Whenever anyone asked me if I was hoping for a boy or a girl, I gave the standard answer: ‘I don’t mind as long as it’s healthy’.

 The wait for the 20 week scan seemed like an eternity.
 We were so desperate to find out if we were having a Grace or a Toby.
 Three years earlier, when I was pregnant with Susie, the 20 week scan terrified me.
 I couldn’t believe that in the delicate and complicated process of making a baby, nothing could go wrong.
 I worried for weeks beforehand – would there be something wrong with my baby?
 When the day of the scan arrived, I couldn’t stop shaking.
 Until I saw Susie on screen and was told that she was fine.
 Perfect.

 The irony of those words stays with me every day.

-The scan started off fine.
-The sonographer went through all of the body parts in turn, ‘Brain.
+The scan started off well.
+The sonographer went through all the body parts in turn, ‘Brain.
 Fine.
 Spine.
 Fine’ etc. Her final check was on the heart.
-And then time stopped as she said, ‘Baby’s heart looks asymmetrical.
+At that moment, time stopped as she said, ‘Baby’s heart looks asymmetrical.
 I’m just going to find the doctor’.
-When the doctor had finally finished looking at our baby’s heart, her words wafted over me in waves.
+When the doctor finally finished looking at our baby’s heart, her words wafted over me in waves.
 ‘Baby’s heart is too big, blood is flowing the wrong way, you need to be referred to the John Radcliffe hospital urgently’.